History of the FIFA World Cup: 2020s

+2030s

+The hosts for the 2030 World Cup will be Argentina, Uruguay, and Paraguay in South America for the opening matches to honor the centennial of the first FIFA World Cup, as well as Morocco in Africa, and Spain and Portugal in Europe.

+The 2034 World Cup will be hosted by Saudi Arabia.

 Evolution of the format

 The number of teams and the format of each final tournament have varied considerably over the years.
 In most tournaments, the tournament consists of a round-robin group stage followed by a single-elimination knockout stage.